Letting the Light In: The Value of Transparency for Life Insurance Policy Owners

 Just as consumers are owed a transparent process when they are purchasing life insurance, they should also have all of the facts when an insurance policy is no longer serving their needs.
 A life settlement is often a favorable option for seniors looking for extra resources in exchange for a burdensome insurance policy.
 As the life settlement market grows, so does transparency around consumer options when it comes to surrendering their life insurance policy.
 Recent legislative efforts, such as the life settlement regulation statutes that have been passed in 43 states, seek to make sure consumers have all of the facts about the life settlement option when considering giving up their life insurance policy.
 Consumer disclosure is a key component of many of those life settlement laws.

-Life insurance, both at the beginning and the end of the policy’s life cycle, can serve both Americans and their beneficiaries, but consumers are not well-served when providers seek to obfuscate or inadequately inform them about the risks, benefits and parameters of an insurance policy.
+Life insurance, both at the beginning and the end of the policy’s life cycle, can serve both Americans and their beneficiaries, but consumers are not well-served when insurance carriers seek to obfuscate or inadequately inform them about the risks, benefits and parameters of an insurance policy.
 Similarly, consumers should have access to full information about their options regarding the sale of a policy.
 Try Magna’s simple life settlement calculator to understand how much value your policy could have and learn more about selling your policy by exploring our FAQs.